Skip to content

 Requires React 19 or later as a peer dependency.

-InkwellEditor is a controlled component.
-Pass it a Markdown string and an onChange handler.
+Render InkwellEditor with a content string and an onChange handler.

 import { InkwellEditor } from "@railway/inkwell";